crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

  - Registering your CrowdSec installation with our Central API.
  - Installation of a Windows Service which will runs at boot and to start CrowdSec.

 Contrary to Linux, CrowdSec does not yet support the auto configuration at install time.
-If you want to be able to detect something other than RDP or SMB bruteforce, then you will need to customize your acquisition configuration.
+If you want to be able to detect something other than RDP or SMB brute force, then you will need to customize your acquisition configuration.

 The default configuration will catch brute force attacks against RDP and SMB (or any kind of remote authentication that uses Windows auth).